jshakes/jshakespeare2019/content/posts/2018-01-03-a-primer-on-bat-the-cryptocurrency-aiming-to-fix-online-advertising.md

 But instead of just being another piece of ad-blocking tech, Brave aims to reinvent the advertising model altogether to make a fairer deal for publishers and advertisers as well as users.
 The browser ships with Brave Payments, a wallet that lets users pay publishers as they browse, based on a voluntary monthly budget.

-{% include components/figure.html src="/assets/images/post_images/brave-payments-wallet.png" caption="The Brave Payments wallet.
+{{< figure src="/post_images/brave-payments-wallet.png" caption="The Brave Payments wallet.
 Sites eligible to receive donations are listed in order of how much time the user has spent visiting them.
-A green checkmark indicates that site has signed up to receive payment" %}
+A green checkmark indicates that site has signed up to receive payment" >}}

 Brave users fund their wallet with a cryptocurrency called Basic Attention Token (BAT).
 The premise of BAT is that user attention has an intrinsic value that drives the digital economy.
 BAT aims to be a monetary representation of this attention, whether it is to editorial content, video, advertising, games, and so on.
 At the time of writing, 1 BAT is worth roughly 0.50 USD.